 Why Does Christmas Give Me Anxiety?

 Why do I get anxious at Christmas?
 For a lot of years, this floored me.
 I love parts of Christmas.
-Christmas music, the beauty, and creativity of the decorations, Christmas food, all give me moments of happiness.
+Christmas music, the beauty, and creativity of the decorations, and Christmas food, all give me moments of happiness.
 So why does Christmas give me anxiety?

 Expectations.
 I think that one word is at the heart of the conflict within.
 I want Christmas to be magical and nostalgic.
 Some moments it is, but then reality sets in, and it’s gone.